 Desert Banded Snake (Simoselaps bertholdi)

-Adults reach just 30 cm on average.
+Adult desert banded snakes are 30 cm long on average.
 They have short, blunt-tipped tails and pale faces.
 They prefer to live in dry habitats.

 While this species is venomous, it is considered of little risk to humans.
 Though if you do get bitten, seek medical attention immediately.
 Often this snake can be found in deserts, shrublands, and wooded areas.